lutzky/lutzky.github.io/content/posts/2014-08-13-lessons-learned.md

 ---
 date: "2014-08-13T00:00:00Z"
-excerpt: Some lessons learned from my role with the previous company as a DevOps engineer and team lead.
+summary:  Some lessons learned from my role with the previous company as a DevOps engineer and team lead.
 We discuss tidiness and prioritizing using pre-existing code.
 title: Lessons learned
 ---